 Description Documentation of a neurological imaging scan of the brain Codes Neurological Imaging Scan of Brain checkbox Definition Imaging techniques to directly or indirectly image the structure or function of the brain.
-Abbreviations/ Synonyms CT scan, CAT scan, MRI, PET scan, SPECT scan (note that these are relevant only if they include the brain), EEG Sources Imaging reports, Emergency room report, neurology visit notes, MD or provider visit notes, urgent care visit notes, Imaging tab in Epic Discussion If one or more brain imaging scans are performed within the year and the imaging report is housed in the chart, check the "Neurological Imaging Scan of Brain" checkbox and follow the guidelines below for photocopying/documenting the imaging scan report.
+Abbreviations/ Synonyms CT scan, CAT scan, MRI, PET scan, SPECT scan (note that these are relevant only if they include the brain), EEG Sources Imaging reports, Emergency room report, neurology visit notes, MD or provider visit notes, urgent care visit notes, Imaging tab in Epic Discussion If one or more brain imaging scans are performed within the year and the imaging report is housed in the paper chart, check the "Neurological Imaging Scan of Brain" checkbox and follow the guidelines below for PDF-ing the imaging scan report.
 Include Record imaging scans of the brain.
 Include Auditory canal MRI scans Exclude Do not include imaging scans of the head that do not include the brain (such as a scan of the jaw).
 Do not record imaging scans of any other part of the body.
-Do not photocopy mentions of CT scans in chart notes or discharge summaries.
-Only photocopy the actual CT scan report.
-Do not print out any reports from Epic.
-We are only photocopying hard copies of imaging reports that appear in the paper chart.
+Do not PDF mentions of CT scans in chart notes or discharge summaries.
+Only PDF the actual CT scan report. • Do not print out any reports from Epic.
+We are only PDF-ing hard copies of imaging reports that appear in the paper chart.
 However, check the "Neurological Imaging Scan of Brain" checkbox in the Access database if there is a neuroimaging scan of the brain performed in a year and the report is in Epic.
 The "Imaging" tab in Epic will list all imaging reports which are in Epic.
-Skull scans/plates Directions If a neuroimaging scan was performed at an outside hospital (OSH) and the results of the neuroimaging are not scanned into Epic, but are mentioned in a discharge summary or other relevant document in Epic, use the following protocol: Check the "Neurological Imaging Scan of Brain" checkbox in the Access database.
+Skull scans/plates, Skull series Directions If a neuroimaging scan was performed at an outside hospital (OSH) and the results of the neuroimaging are not scanned into Epic, but are mentioned in a discharge summary or other relevant document in Epic, use the following protocol: Check the "Neurological Imaging Scan of Brain" checkbox in the Access database.
 Copy and paste the interpretation of the neuroimaging scan into Conditions of Note, including the date, using the following format.
-MM/DD/YYYY CT scan of brain at OSH showed "copied and pasted interpretation of the neuroimaging scan."
+MM/DD/YYYYY CT